GSA/open-gsa-redesign/_apidocs/assistance-subaward-reporting-public-api.md

 Deleted | Returns deleted records that were submitted for the contract.
 Delete must be passed as a status to return deletd records

-## Response Schema
+## GET Assistance Response Parameters

-Based on the request parameters, the API response shall return a JSON summarized view of the subawards.
+Based on the request filters, the API response shall return a JSON summarized view of the subawards.
 The Assistance Subaward Reporting Public API offers several response elements that are described in the following sections.

 Field Name	| Description | Data Type|Applicable Versions
 ----- | ----- | ----- | -----